Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

-Here’s another look at how BMI and age relate to prediabetes; in this case from from a cross sectional study conducted in England between 2003 and 2011:
+Here’s another look at how BMI and age relate to prediabetes; in this case from a cross-sectional study conducted in England between 2003 and 2011:

 You can plainly see from the bar graph above that prediabetes correlates positively with age and BMI.

-As I’ve reported, although BMI is the standard gauge of where you are along the continuum of underweight to obesity, it’s a flawed measure for some people, because it doesn’t account for muscle mass, at least not anything different than some average level.
-So, if you have extra muscle, your BMI number might indicate you’re overweight, as mine does, which comes in at 25.82, which is ranked as “overweight”.
+As I’ve reported, although BMI is the standard gauge of where you are along the continuum of underweight to obesity, it’s a flawed measure for some people, because it doesn’t account for muscle mass, at least not anything different from some average level.
+So, if you have extra muscle, your BMI number might show you’re overweight, as mine does, which comes in at 25.82, which is ranked as “overweight”.
 Despite what my BMI says, I’m not overweight.
 (Well, maybe five pounds.)